Introduction of Tourism

 As well as Ganesh Himal, Kanchanjunga, Makalu Trek, and programs are organized by Robinson Crusoe Holidays.

-Among the cultural programs; the Honeymoon Tour Package – 10 Days, the Nepal Pleasure Tour – 8 Days, the Adventure Package Tour – 14 Days, the Historical Nepal Tour – 10 Days, the Spiritual Tour package – 12 Days, the Kathmandu Unique Tour – 5 Days, the Historical Gorkha Village Tour 9 Days, Nepal India Cultural Tour – 10 Days, Nepal Bhutan Tibet Tour – 12 Days.
+Among the cultural programs; the Honeymoon Tour Package – is 10 Days, the Nepal Pleasure Tour – is 8 Days, the Adventure Package Tour – 14 Days, the Historical Nepal Tour – is 10 Days, the Spiritual Tour package – is 12 Days, the Kathmandu Unique Tour – 5 Days, the Historical Gorkha Village Tour 9 Days, Nepal India Cultural Tour – 10 Days, Nepal Bhutan Tibet Tour – 12 Days.

 International Relations for Tourism Development